 IRAP assessors are required to document in the cloud security assessment report, the physical facilities where a CSP stores, processes, transmits and accesses cloud consumer sensitive and security classified information, and if these facilities have been evaluated by a SCEC Assessor and have an accompanying report and letter.
 IRAP assessors are also required to address the relevant ISM physical security controls in their assessment.

-For further information on security classified information, including BILs, refer to PSPF policy 8: Sensitive and classified information .
+For further information on security classified information, including BILs, refer to the PSPF Sensitive and classified information policy.

 Cloud service provider locality and ownership